Labs64/GuideChimp/plugins/multiPage/README.md

     var guide = GuideChimp(tour);

-    // detect that the tour should be continued, and automatically continue the tour with the necessary step guide.continue();
+    // detects whether the tour should be continued and automatically continues the tour on the right step guide.continue();

     document.getElementById('startTour').onclick = () => {